Myn Donos (human male from Corellia)

 For a moment instinct warred with insecurity, trust with distrust.
 Instinct and trust came out on top, much to his own surprise.
 He sighed and nodded.
 "Ok, old man.
 I'll trust you on this one."

-As they sank lower into Corellia's atmosphere Myn kept his gaze on the fuzzy features he could see outside of the cabin.
-Far to his right he saw the snowcapped peaks of the planet's highest mountain range sticking out of a solid cloud layer.
+As their ship sank further down into Corellia's atmosphere Myn kept his gaze on the fuzzy features he could see outside of the cabin.
+Far to his right he saw the snow-capped peaks of the planet's highest mountain range sticking out of a solid cloud layer.
 He'd been there many times, either with his family visiting the Nature Park surrounding the collection of six thousand meter mountains or during excursions as part of his High School curriculum.
-He remembered trecking through the dark woods at the mountains' foot for days, sleeping in his trusty old tent, living on berries, rationbars and the snackpacks his mother had made.
+He remembered trekking through the dark woods at the mountains' foot for days, sleeping in his trusty old tent, living on berries, rationbars and the snackpacks his mother had made.
 Once, autumn had been about to give way to winter in this part of his home world, his class had gone on a six-day excursion to study the effect of winter on the local fauna, trying to understand how evolution had prepared them to live in a world full of ice and snow for more than six months.
 He saw a younger version of himself, shoveling snow with a tiny folding spate …

 A sixteen year old Myn shoved the spate into the snow, stitching off a straight edge and proceeded to prepare a safe place for his tent.
 Just as his father had taught him.
 The spate's blade dug back into the snow and he flung it to the side of the narrow pit he'd dug so far.